 It shall perform the function of providing technical assistance, which includes any assistance or advice on legal, accounting, forensic, information technology, valuation, transfer pricing, data analytics, management, any other technical matter or an agreement entered into under Section 90 or Section 90A which may be required in a particular case or a class of cases, under this section.

-Review unit
+Review units

 It shall perform the function of the review of the Income Determination Proposal, which includes checking the following: